-§196-35 General
+§390-35 General

 - A. Applicant Responsibility.
 In all cases, the Applicant shall be responsible for the installation of all improvements required by this chapter. - B. Preliminary Plan Approval Required.
-Applicants shall not initiate installation of any required improvements, site alterations or erection of any buildings or structures in any proposed subdivision or land development prior to preliminary plan approval has been granted and prior to receipt of all required local, state and federal permits and other approvals. - C. Compliance.
+Applicants shall not initiate installation of any required improvements, site alterations or erection of any buildings or structures in any proposed subdivision or land development prior to preliminary plan approval and receipt of all required local, state and federal permits and other approvals. - C. Compliance.
 No project shall be considered in compliance with this chapter until the streets, parking facilities, storm drainage facilities, water and sewer facilities, lot line markers and survey monuments and all other required or proposed improvements have been installed in accord with this chapter. - D. Signature of Final Plan.
-No final plan shall be signed by the Borough Council for recording in the office of the County Recorder of Deeds until: - (1) All improvements required by this chapter and/or shown on the plan are installed to the specifications contained in Article VI and other Borough requirements and such improvements are verified by the Borough Engineer and are certified as complete and in compliance with this chapter by the Applicant's Engineer; or, - (2) An Improvements Construction Guarantee in accord with §196-38 and the Pennsylvania Municipalities Planning Code has been accepted by the Borough Council. - E. Dedication of Improvements.
-The approval of a Final Plan by the Borough Council shall not constitute an acceptance of the dedication of any road, street, other proposed public way, space, or area, or any other development improvement shown on the Final Plan, unless the Borough Council, at its sole discretion, authorizes such dedication.
-The landowner, developer or an association of lot owners shall be responsible for the maintenance of all development improvements after the construction of the same. - F. Development Agreement Required.
-A development agreement shall be required in accord with §196-43.
+No final plan shall be signed by the Borough Council for recording in the office of the County Recorder of Deeds until: - (1) All improvements required by this chapter and/or shown on the plan are installed to the specifications contained in Article VI and other Borough requirements and such improvements are verified by the Borough Engineer and are certified as complete and in compliance with this chapter by the Applicant's Engineer; or, - (2) An Improvements Construction Guarantee in accord with §390-38 and the Pennsylvania Municipalities Planning Code has been accepted by the Borough Council. - E. Dedication of Improvements.
+The approval of a Final Plan by the Borough Council shall not constitute an acceptance of the dedication of any road, street, other proposed public way, space, or area, or any other development improvement shown on the Final Plan.
+The landowner, developer or an association of lot owners shall be responsible for the maintenance of all development improvements.
+If determined by the Borough Council to be in the public interest, the Borough may accept dedication of certain development improvements. - F. Development Agreement Required.
+A development agreement shall be required in accord with §390-43.

-§196-36 PA DOT Required Improvements
+§390-36 PA DOT Required Improvements

 An applicant shall not be required to provide financial security for the costs of any improvements for which financial security is required by and provided to the Pennsylvania Department of Transportation in connection with the issuance of a highway occupancy permit pursuant to §420 of the Act of June 1, 1945 (P.L.
 1242, No.428) known as the "State Highway Law."
-Proof of such security shall be provided to the Borough prior to Final Plan approval.
+Proof of such security shall be provided to the Borough prior to final approval.

-§196-37 Sections/Stages
+§390-37 Sections/Stages